valentina-b/ecosio-eco-friendly-cosmetics/README.md

 ![Features and App Sections Overview](readme-files/img-mvp.png)

-### App Sections
+### Web App Sections

 1. **Navigation at the top** - fixed on the top so that the users are able to navigate themselves anytime.
 It consists of two HTML code snippets for better responsiveness handling.
-The top navigation is a combination of a brand logo, search box, account related activities and the cart functionality.
-The navigation below is present for navigating throughout the main app sections.
 1. **Homepage** - introduction to the app and brand identity.
 The idea is to give a short overview of what ECOSiO is, does and stands for through visual and textual content.
 Ideally, a user should be able to decide in a few seconds whether they feel connected to the brand identity and be a click away from the shopping feed.
 1. **Webshop** - standard e-commerce feed of products with the option to sort products and filter them by category name and product tag.
 Every product can be added to the cart immediately and links to a product page where the user can read more about it.
 1. **Product page** - a page dedicated to individual product.
 Consists of product description, ingredients and product tags that help with buying decision.
 At the bottom of the page, there are 3 more products shown to the customer.
 These 3 products are randomly selected from the same category the main product on the product page belongs to, for example Skincare.